 NASA confirms DART probe's crash into an asteroid successfully changed its course

-NASA confirms DART probe's crash into an asteroid successfully changed its courseget the free app

 The deliberate 14,000-mph crash of a small NASA probe into the asteroid Dimorphos two weeks ago nudged the 525-foot-wide body onto a slightly different course, NASA confirmed Tuesday — shaving 32 minutes off the time needed to complete one orbit around a parent asteroid known as Didymos.